Resolving Interpersonal Conflicts

-Resolving interpersonal conflicts in the workplace is a healing process often utilized by management, but it is also a powerful tool which is not often made available to front line workers.
+Resolving interpersonal conflicts in the workplace is a healing process often utilized by management.
+However, it’s also a powerful tool that management doesn’t often make available to front-line workers.
 This can be a costly mistake.
 Interpersonal conflicts between co-workers, can escalate and lead to harmful and bitter repercussions.
 The resulting damage, if not immediately addressed, can have a negative impact on both morale and productivity.

-In most organizations, management generally try to encourage their personnel to bring disputes to the notice of supervisory staff to mediate and resolve.
-Unfortunately, this usually doesn’t happen until the conflict has reached a near critical stage.
+In most organizations, management generally tries to encourage personnel to bring disputes to the notice of supervisory staff to mediate and resolve.
+Unfortunately, this usually doesn’t happen until the conflict has reached a near-critical stage.

-The main reason is due to the simple fact that most front line workers wont report interpersonal conflicts.
-They remain silent largely because they believe it would damage their reputations with their fellow co-workers and they would be labelled as squealers.
+The main reason is that most front-line workers won’t report interpersonal conflicts.
+They remain silent largely because they believe it would damage their reputations with their co-workers.
+They fear being labeled as squealers.

 On the other hand, no one enjoys working in a workplace fraught with friction.
 The uninvolved personnel would like to see the issues resolved, but often remain silent.
-The reason is because they aren't trained on how to mediate disputes.
-If you were to take a poll of your workplace, it is likely you would learn that most employees prefer to resolve such disputes in-house, without management input.
+The reason is due to a lack of training on how to mediate disputes.
+If you were to take a poll of your workplace, it’s likely you’d learn that most employees prefer to resolve such disputes in-house, without management input.

-The smartest way to deal with this problem is to be proactive.
+The smartest way to deal with interpersonal conflict is to be proactive.
 This means you should act before a problem arises, and not just react after the damage has left its impact.
-How could this be done?
+So, how could this be done?

 The answer is relatively simple.

 First, choose an appropriate resolution dispute training model.
-This could be either through in-house training, or some other means, like providing mediation training such as a government sponsored training program, college, or even by contracting a consultant.
-A basic course on mediation training, should serve most of the commonplace interpersonal disputes which might occur within the workplace.
+This could be either through in-house training, or some other means, like providing mediation training such as a government-sponsored training program, college, or even by contracting a consultant.
+A basic course on mediation training should serve most of the commonplace interpersonal disputes that might occur within the workplace.

-Second, have all the personnel in each individual unit, meet amongst themselves.
+Second, have all the personnel in each individual unit meet amongst themselves.
 Here, they will choose a representative from their members, who will be trained to act as the facilitator to mediate disputes.
-At this point, management should also clearly state that this elected mediator will be responsible to advise their immediate supervisors of disputes which can’t be resolved.
-By making this clear to all employees, you release the nominated mediator from being alienated by their co-workers.
+At this point, management should also clearly state that this elected mediator will be responsible to advise their immediate supervisors of disputes that can’t be resolved.
+By making this clear to all employees, you release the nominated mediator from co-worker alienation.
 More importantly, this step allows management to become immediately aware of interpersonal issues before they escalate too far.

-Not all interpersonal disputes should be handled by the nominated mediator, particularly when more serious disputes occur.
-Incidents such as physical altercations or threats and bullying, must be addressed by management.
-Mostly however, the more extreme situations usually only arise when interpersonal disputes are left unattended where they will fester, infecting the workplace like a nasty sore.
+The nominated mediator shouldn’t handle all interpersonal disputes.
+This is particularly so when more serious disputes occur.
+Incidents such as physical altercations, threats, and bullying must be addressed by management.
+Mostly, however, the more extreme situations usually only arise when personnel leaves interpersonal disputes unattended where they will fester, infecting the workplace like a nasty sore.